FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation: Proposed Method

 \subsection{Overall Architecture}

-As illustrated in Figure \ref{fig:overall_architecture}, the proposed FAST contains (1) an over-parameterized network (see Figure \ref{fig:overall_architecture}(b)) with multiple learnable blocks (see Figure \ref{fig:overall_architecture}(c)) for architecture search of text detection; and (2) a GPU-parallel differentable post-processing to rebuild complete text line (see Figure \ref{fig:overall_architecture}(f)) from text kernel (see Figure \ref{fig:overall_architecture}(e)).
+As illustrated in Fig. \ref{fig:overall_architecture}, the proposed FAST contains (1) a GPU-parallel post-processing---text dilation, to rebuild complete text lines from predicted text kernels; and (2) a backbone network with multiple searchable blocks for architecture search of text detection.

-In the inference phase, we first feed the input image of $H\!\times\!W\!\times\!3$ into the searched network, and obtain multi-level features, which are 1/4, 1/8, 1/16, 1/32 of the original image resolution.
-Then, we reduce the dimension of each feature map to 128 via 3$\times$3 convolution, and these feature maps are upsampled and concatenated via the function $\mathbb{C(\cdot)}$, to obtain the final feature map $F$, whose shape is $H/4\!\times\!W/4\!\times\!512$ (see Figure \ref{fig:overall_architecture}(d)).
-After that, the final feature map $F$ passes through 2-layer convolutions to perform text kernel segmentation.
-Finally, we rebuild the complete text regions via the text dilation process with negligible time overhead, as shown in Figure \ref{fig:overall_architecture}(e)(f).
+In the inference phase, we first feed the input image of $H\!\times\!W\!\times\!3$ into the backbone, and obtain multi-scale features, which are 1/4, 1/8, 1/16, 1/32 of the original image resolution.
+Then, we reduce the dimension of each feature map to 128 via 3$\times$3 convolution, and these feature maps are upsampled and concatenated via the function $\mathbb{C(\cdot)}$, to obtain the final feature map $F$, whose shape is $H/4\!\times\!W/4\!\times\!512$ (see Fig. \ref{fig:overall_architecture}(c)).
+After that, the final feature map $F$ passes through a lightweight head~\cite{wang2019efficient} of 2-layer convolutions to perform text kernel segmentation.
+Finally, we rebuild the complete text regions via the text dilation process with a negligible time overhead, as shown in Fig. \ref{fig:overall_architecture}(d) and Fig. \ref{fig:overall_architecture}(e).

-During training, we perform architecture search for text detection based on ProxylessNAS~\cite{cai2018proxylessnas}.
-We stochastically sample subnets (\ie, binary gates) from the over-parameterized network for each batch of data, and use loss functions $\mathcal{L}_{\rm ker}$ and $\mathcal{L}_{\rm tex}$ to optimize the text kernel predicted by network and the text region generated by post-processing, respectively.
-During search, we resample the subnets, calculate rewards according to the accuracy and inference speed, and then use a reinforce-based strategy to update the architecture parameters.
-The two updating steps are performed in an alternative manner.
-Once the search of architecture is finished, we can prune redundant paths and obtain the final architecture.
+During training, we use loss functions $\mathcal{L}_{\rm ker}$ and $\mathcal{L}_{\rm tex}$ to optimize the text kernel predicted by the network (see Fig. \ref{fig:overall_architecture}(d)) and the text region generated by post-processing (see Fig. \ref{fig:overall_architecture}(e)), respectively.
+During searching, we perform architecture search for text detection based on the widely-used search framework ProxylessNAS~\cite{cai2018proxylessnas}.
+Specifically, we calculate rewards according to the segmentation accuracy and inference speed, and then use the reinforce-based strategy to optimize the network architecture.
+The processes of training and searching are performed in an alternative manner.
+When the architecture search is finished, we can prune redundant paths and obtain the final architecture.